SQ-T30/Training-Smart-Water-Spinklers/README.md

 We concluded that adding temperatue and humidity did not improve our performance.

-Note that in all our predictions, the performance of the 30 day smoothed sets tend to outperform their other counterparts, as indicated by their RMSE and the shape of their 1 year prediction graph (See Notebook for prediction graphs).
+The performance of all the 30 day smoothed sets tend to outperform their other counterparts, as indicated by their RMSE and the shape of their 1 year prediction graph (See Notebook for prediction graphs).
 We concluded that smoothing our train dataset over 30 days gives us the best prediction, as it removes all fluctuations that may affect our prediction within the month.

 4e.
 Testing Our Model on a Hypothetical Smart Water Sprinkler System